-When Sweden’s BRA were using the Amadeus ACC check-in notification system (link below), SMS alerts were limited to a fixed time before departure.
+When Sweden’s BRA was using the Amadeus ACC check-in notification system (link below), SMS alerts were limited to a fixed time before departure.
 So people making bookings after this time missed out on these useful and brand-building alerts.

-1 – Enable SMS notifications, even for last minute bookings.
+1 – Enable SMS notifications, even for last-minute bookings.

 2 – Easy alert content and timing customization, to meet each airline’s rules.